addi33/PokeTHROW/README.md

 # PokeTHROW
-A Game Based on some Funny Things, Gen 6 related
+A Game based on Pokémon Trainers battling each other by throwing Pokéballs on the opponent.
+Game is still in development.